Andrea Anastasi: As a coach

 Anastasi started profession as a head coach with Brescia in 1994.
 Then from 1995 to 1999 coached Montichiari at Serie A1.
 In 1999, he was chosen as head coach of Italy.
 He achieved many success with Italian national team.
 He led the team to double gold in 1999 during the 1999 European Championship and 1999 FIVB World League.
 In 2000 he repeated success and won World league, in addition the achieved bronze medal at the 2000 Summer Olympics. in final Italy against Argentina (3-0) to reach bronze medals.
 Anastasi in the third year gained with Italy two silver medals at 2001 FIVB World League and 2001 European Championship.
 At 2002 FIVB World Championship Italy took fifth place along with Poland and United States.
 In the last year of coaching Italy, Anastasi gained with them bronze medal of 2003 FIVB World League and gold medal of the 2003 European Championship.

 From 2003 to 2005, he was employed in the Italian Serie A League.
 Piemonte took fourth place twice and won 2005 Italian Cup.

 Then Anastasi moved to coaching Spain.
 In 2007 European Championship he led Spanish to historic title of European Champions held in Moscow.
 Spain beat hosts in the finale and made 15 victories in a row.
 Received Silver medal in Mediterranean Games his latest achievement.

 In 2007 Anastasi came back to work with Italy.
 However, this time without many success (4th place at the 2008 Summer Olympics, 10th place at the European Championship and 4th place at the 2010 World Championship).
 He was fired in 2010.

 Poland after bad year 2010 decided to change a head coach and squad.
-Andrea Anastasi began work as head coach on February 23, 2011, when Poland was ranked 11th in the FIVB ranking.
+Andrea Anastasi began work as head coach on 23 February 2011, when Poland was ranked 11th in the FIVB ranking.
 His assistant was Andrea Gardini.
 2011 was very successful for Anastasi and his team.
-On July 10, 2011, Poland won first medal of the World League in history.
-Then on September 18, 2011, Poland beat Russia (3–1) and achieved their second bronze in 2011.
-Polish national team qualified to the Olympics on December 3, 2011.
+On 10 July 2011 Poland won first medal of the World League in history.
+Then on 18 September 2011 Poland beat Russia (3–1) and achieved their second bronze in 2011.
+Polish national team qualified to the Olympics on 3 December 2011.
 Anastasi led Poland to silver medal of the 2011 FIVB World Cup.
 For the first time in the history Polish national team won three medals in one year.
-In next year on July 8, 2012, won the final match of 2012 FIVB World League against United States (3-0).
+In next year, on 8 July 2012, won the final match of 2012 FIVB World League against United States (3-0).

 At 2012 Olympic Games his team took 5th place.
 In October 2013 Andrea Anastasi was fired as coach of the Polish national team.
 The reason for this decision were unsuccessful Polish losses in 2013 and getting worse team game.
 Poland, while working of Andrea Anastasi, took 3rd place in the FIVB World Rankings.